Are these the best semiconductor stocks to watch in 2025/2026?

 Semiconductors explained

-Semiconductors — or microchips — are essential to the functioning of electronic devices and have seen particular investor interest in 2023 given the rise of the AI sector.
+Semiconductors — or microchips — are essential to the functioning of electronic devices and have recently seen particular investor interest given the rise of the AI sector.
 Without semiconductors, there would be no computers, smartphones, gaming, or a hundred other applications, all of which are essential to 21st century living.

 OpenAI’s revolutionary ChatGPT chatbot, the growing political importance of AI development, and Nvidia’s dizzying rally are all testament to the importance of the sector.
 With significant growth in AI interest expected through the next decade and beyond, investing in semiconductor stocks within a diversified portfolio could be an attractive proposition.

 For context, giants including Intel and ASML consider that annual global spending on semiconductors will rise to $1 trillion by 2030, up from just $570 billion in 2022.
 It’s also worth noting that China and the US are both attempting to harm each other’s ability to use advanced semiconductors to develop AI technology; the US through export bans of certain semiconductors and China through export bans of certain critical minerals.
+The two countries are also currently in a trade war where high tariffs could significantly impact the manufacturing process and profit margins of many tech companies.

 Best semiconductor stocks to watch